-Beginning with the Fall 2015 semester, a uniform method of sanctioning violations of the Duke University School of Nursing Violation of Duke Community Standard of School of Nursing Personal Integrity Policy will be used, as set forth in the table below.
+Beginning with the Fall 2015 semester, a uniform method of sanctioning violations of the Duke University Community Standard or School of Nursing Personal Integrity Policy will be used, as set forth in the table below.
 This listing is not meant to be all inclusive.
 Sanctions for other offenses will be determined using a similar formula of seriousness and frequency of offense.
-Faculty members may also choose to consult with their respective program director or the Associate Dean for Academic Affairs.
+Faculty members may also choose to consult with their respective Assistant Dean or the Vice Dean for Academic Affairs.